 TIP#10: Regain your strength here because the trail will start to be harder.

 This, for me, is the hardest one in the trail.
 From patak, you have to climb up the net to ditse (means the second daughter in Chinese).
-Ditse is just a small mountain/limestone (I’m not sure) so it gets overcrowded on top.
+Ditse is just a small mountain so it gets overcrowded on top.
 It is very much open so one wrong move can bring you flying to heaven.
-So imagine the 9 of us staying close together in the middle of the summit.
+So imagine the nine of us staying close together in the middle of the summit.
 The scary part is the climb down to duyan.
-Imagine yourself sitting on the edge of ditse and one wrong step can I don’t know, I don’t even want to know what will happen if you fell.
+Imagine yourself sitting on the edge of ditse and one wrong step can, I don’t know, I don’t even want to know what will happen if you fell.
 Channel your brave soul here!

 Duyan (hammock) is suspended between Ditse and Tatay.
 It is high enough that you can see birds flying below if you look down.
 It is not scary at all, even Paul who is afraid of heights enjoyed it.
 Maybe because the view will drive out all the fear.
 It is so green and beautiful, a manifestation the there really is a Creator.
 So far this is my favorite area and I think you will too.
 TIP#12: Say a simple Thank you to God for the beauty you’ve seen.